Democratic watchman. (Bellefonte, Pa.) 1855-1940, November 01, 1889, Image 6

 OR SALE.

-CHOICE BUILDING LOTS AT STATE
+AT STATE

 The heirs of Robert Foster, deceased, offer

-at private sale a number of most desirable
+at. private sale a number of most desirable

 building lots, along the main road at State

-less desirable lots adjoining.
-Price, $150.
+less desirable lots adjoining, Price, 0.
 Ad-

-dress. : R. M. FOSTER,
+dress.
+R. M. FOSTER,

-34 6 tf State Collzge, Pa.
+34 6 tf State Coll2ge, Pa.

 Insurance.